 - The ratio of net operating income to debt obligations

 If credit score is your only barrier, make a plan to start improving it.
 Start by getting copies of your credit report from all three major bureaus and checking them for errors.
 This is a critical step; an FTC study of 1,001 people found 26% had credit report errors.
-These errors could be all that holds you back from qualifying for funding.
+These errors could be all that hold you back from qualifying for funding.
 Disputing these errors can clean up your report and improve your score.
+You’ll also want to:- Remove unnecessary expenses

 - Pay down existing debt